Jeff Davis (American football)

-Jeffrey Eugene Davis (born January 26, 1960) is a former American college and professional football player who was a linebacker in the National Football League (NFL) for six seasons during the 1980s.
+Jeffrey Eugene Davis (born January 26, 1960) is an American former professional football player who was a linebacker in the National Football League (NFL) for six seasons during the 1980s.
 He played college football for Clemson University, and received All-American honors.
 He played professionally for the NFL's Tampa Bay Buccaneers.

-Early years
+Early life

 Davis was born in Greensboro, North Carolina.

 College career

-Davis played college football at Clemson.
+Davis played college football for the Clemson Tigers.
 While there he set many records and helped Clemson defeat the Nebraska Cornhuskers in the 1982 Orange Bowl to win the National Championship.
 In his four years at Clemson from 1978 to 1981 he started 35 of 40 games, recording 469 tackles, four sacks, and four interceptions.

 Davis was inducted into the College Football Hall of Fame in 2007.